-1. First, prepare a feasibility study for the expansion of the expo hall as identified in the master plan recommendations.
+1. First, prepare a pre-design planning for the expansion of the Exhibition Hall as identified in the master plan recommendations.

-- 2. Second, the project partners should host a developer forum to discuss and gauge developer interest in private redevelopment on campus.
-The proposed first phase of private development includes a headquarters hotel located across from the existing Arena building and a mixed-use development located adjacent to John Nolen Drive and Rimrock Road just north of Alliant Energy Center Way.
-Based on outcomes of the conversations, the County should consider creating a development RFP for either or both projects. - 3.
-Finally, the project partners should continue to define potential partnerships and local/State funding sources to implement the defined Phase 1 improvement projects.
+2. Second, the project partners should host a developer forum to discuss and gauge developer interest in private redevelopment on campus.
+The proposed first phase of private development includes a headquarters hotel located across from the existing Arena building and a mixed-use development located adjacent to John Nolen Drive and Rimrock Road just north of Fairgrounds Drive.
+Based on outcomes of the conversations, the County should consider creating a development RFP for either or both projects.

+3. Finally, the project partners should continue to define potential partnerships and local/State funding sources to implement the defined Phase 1 improvement projects.